 People with bleeding disorders or who take blood thinners may have increased risk of bleeding.
 Electrical stimulation of the needles can cause problems for people with pacemakers or other electrical devices.
 Pregnant women should talk with their health care provider before having acupuncture.
 It's important not to skip conventional medical care or rely on acupuncture alone to treat diseases or severe pain.

 Choosing a Practitioner

 It is important to receive treatment from someone who has met standards for education and training in acupuncture.
 States vary in their licensing requirements.
-There are national organizations that maintain standards, such as the American Academy of Medical Acupuncture (a physician group) or the American Association of Acupuncture and Oriental Medicine.
-Make sure that your practitioner uses sterile needles that are thrown away after one use.
+There are national organizations that maintain standards, such as the American Academy of Medical Acupuncture (a physician group) or the National Certification Commission for Acupuncture and Oriental Medicine (NCCAOM).

 Several other therapies use a different way of stimulating the acupuncture points.
 Moxibustion involves the burning of moxa, a bundle of dried mugwort and wormwood leaves, which can then be used to heat the acupuncture needles or warm the skin.
 Electroacupuncture adds electrical stimulation to the needles.
 Another recent variation uses laser needles that are placed on (but not in) the skin.

 If you are afraid of needles, you may be able to get much of the same effect from acupressure.
 Acupressure involves pressing or massaging the acupuncture points to stimulate energy pathways.
 Scientific comparisons of acupressure and acupuncture are limited, but acupressure has been shown to be effective in reducing nausea and lessening labor pain.

 (9) Norbert Reismann/Doc-Stock